Muftin Geckos

 Most leopard gecko hobbyists feed their geckos either mealworms or crickets, and nothing else.
 It’s my opinion that this is inadequate.
 Mealworms do not provide adequate nutrition.
 They have too much chitin (their exoskeleton), making them harder to digest, and are fairly high in fat.
 Crickets can be gutloaded with a balanced diet, but can give your leo major wounds.
 If you feed crickets, make sure your gecko either eats every single one, or that you leave a pile of food in the tank for the crickets that are uneaten.
 (See Slim's story, link below).

 My recommendation is to use silkworms as the main staple prey item, and to rotate around with other prey items.
 Always gutload everything you feed your gecko for at least 24 hours before feeding (this will mean different things for different species).
-I feed my guys at least 40% silkworms.
-The rest of their diet is a hodge-podge of other nutritious items.
-The bigger guys get goliath hornworms- these grow very fast!
-I do feed mealworms that have been gutloaded, and occasionally superworms to the larger guys too.
-I use phoenix worms, butterworms (sparingly- these guys are very high in fat), crickets (with caution), and the rare pre-killed pinky mouse for the leos that will accept them.
+I used to feed my guys at least 40% silkworms.
+They still don't have the ideal calcium ratio, but they're closer than many things I'm aware of.
+The rest of their diet was a hodge-podge of other nutritious items.
+The bigger guys got goliath hornworms- these grow very fast!
+Now I feed pre-killed pinky mice (1 day old, ethically euthanized by a dealer- see below).
+I did feed mealworms that had been gutloaded when I could't get ahold of anything else, and occasionally superworms to the larger guys too.
+Infrequently, I have used phoenix worms, butterworms (sparingly- these guys are very high in fat), and crickets (with caution).
 I do not feed waxies- though leos love them, they’re basically just fat with no nutritional value.
-I’ve heard that lobster roaches are a good prey item, but I haven’t been able to make myself try them out yet.
-I’ve had it recommended to me to try nightcrawlers/earthworms, but I found that they dried out too quickly.
+I’ve heard that lobster roaches are a good prey item, but I haven’t been able to get keep a colony myself successfully.

-Go to this page to read about the lessons I have learned at great cost.
+Click this link to read the lessons I have learned at great cost.
 Hopefully these stories will save you some heartache.

-Muftin Geckos * Portland * OR * USA
+Muftin Geckos * Corvallis * OR * USA

 (except where explicitly specified)